Vitamin B12 deficiency is one possible cause of vertigo, but not many people are aware of this, and often it is overlooked as a vertigo trigger.

 Brain tumors, head or neck injury, labyrinthitis, and stroke can also cause people to feel attacks of dizziness or vertigo.

 Upper cervical chiropractic has such a significant effect on vertigo relief.
-This is because it focuses on caring for the topmost vertebrae of the spine, which house the brainstem and spinal cord.
+This is because it focuses on caring for the topmost vertebrae of the spine, your C1 and C2 bones, which protects the brainstem, an integral part of your nervous system.
 Trauma to the head or neck can make these two bones shift out of position, putting pressure on the nerves, resulting in possible malfunction and sending of incorrect signals to the brain.
 The brain may then get confused, leading to the sensation of vertigo and the symptoms that go with it.

 A minor car crash, a serious sports accident, or even just overextending the neck muscles can result in a misalignment.
 Find an upper cervical chiropractor near you today; click this link to book your consultation and plan the proper care for your condition.